SystemsApproach/private5g/software/roc.rst

    ...

-Once you are done with these edits, uninstall the SD-Core you had running in Stage 3, and then bring up the ROC followed by a new instantiation of the SD-Core:
+Once you are done with these edits, uninstall the SD-Core you had running in the previous stage, and then bring up the ROC followed by a new instantiation of the SD-Core:

 .. code-block::

-   $ make core-clean
+   root@host:/workdir# make aether-5gc-uninstall
-   $ make 5g-roc
+   root@host:/workdir# make aether-amp-install
-   $ make 5g-core
+   root@host:/workdir# make aether-5gc-install

 The order is important, since the Core depends on configuration parameters provided by the ROC.
 Also note that you may need to reboot